 State aid rules promote a level playing field between Member States and help to ensure aid is targeted to address market failures and avoid negative effects on competition.
 Reading, understanding and applying the rules takes time and resource, but will ultimately help you ensure Value for Money, and avoid the extremely negative consequences of awarding State aid illegally.

-SAU provides advice and guidance to Northern Ireland Departments and their Arm’s Length Bodies (ALBs) on whether State aid may be present in their plans for public funding or assistance, and how their proposals can be designed so that they comply with the European Commission's (EC) industrial State aid rules.
+DfE SAU will continue to provide advice and guidance to Northern Ireland Departments and their Arm’s Length Bodies (ALBs) on whether State aid may be present in their plans for public funding or assistance, and how measures can be designed so that they comply with the European Commission's (EC) industrial State aid rules.
 This includes:

 - providing advice, at an early stage, on whether State aid might be present in a policy or funding/assistance proposal